upper image

 In 1990 he began buying the Format Archive material from Christie's in private sales and purchased ALL of the unissued varieties section.
 He purchased more at the Christie's auction in March 1993.
 The final auction for all the remaining Format material from the archive was held by Christie's/Robson Lowe on July 14th, 1995 in which he purchased some of the Commonwealth to fill in his previous buys and the final lot of the day, a very large grouping involving all the foreign country printings including Liberia, Haiti, and other Latin American countries, plus all else.
 He did an enormous amount of research on what he had purchased from 1990 to 2004.

-I need to point out here that I have discovered that many write-ups were in error either being they were from Mr. Bileski's earlier purchases at which he did not know other items existed or because he did not know what was in the police evidence stock which now effects validity of the notes he made.
+I need to point out here that I have discovered that many write-ups he made were inaccurate.
+This is because they were written from Mr. Bileski's earlier purchases in 1990 and 1993 at which time he did not know other items and quantities existed of which he purchased in the final sale of the archive in 1995.
+Also because he did not know what was in the police evidence stock which now effects validity of many of the notes he made because it was not released until 2008 which was after his death.
+Also noting that silence from other dealers involved in regards to what they had (and apparently still have) in their stocks throws a lot of the notes right out the window!

-Many of the uncut sheets he broke up in such a way as to display them in an album.
+Many of the uncut press sheets he broke up in such a way as to display them in an album.
 Many of them are still one of a kind.
-Many souvenir sheet uncut sheets he cut into pairs creating as he liked to call them, "instant rarities of the first degree!".
+Many souvenir sheet press sheets he cut into pairs creating as he liked to call them, "instant rarities of the first degree!".
 An example are the Diana Royal Wedding souvenir sheets in pairs.
 Perforation varieties, proofs, color trials, essays, progressive color trials, unissued, and much more he discovered and wrote about.
 Sadly , he has passed on before he could finish his research, as it seems we as collector/researchers all do.
 His daughter, Jeannette, has kindly presented his estate through numerous auctions to the stamp collecting community.
-The problem now though, is that it is being broken up and sold in smaller and smaller lots as I write this.
-It is being skattered and sold and many of the items that are in the extreme rarity class are being sold with no knowledge of what they really are!
+The problem now though, is that it has been broken up and sold in smaller and smaller groups and auction lots.
+It has been scattered and sold and many of the items that are in the extreme rarity class are being sold with no knowledge of what they really are!
 Items that should be sold for hundreds if not thousands of dollars are being sold from anywhere in the range of a couple dollars to fifty dollars.
-This is why I am presenting this and the following webpages to try and help the stamp collecting community understand and gain knowledge of what was in the archive and actually printed and saved.
-Many of you collectors and dealers will soon find out that you may have an item or items in your possession that is much more valuable than you realize.
+This is why I am presenting this and the following web pages to try and help the stamp collecting community understand and gain knowledge of what was in the archive and actually printed and saved.
+Many of you collectors and dealers will soon find out that you may have an item or items in your possession that are much more valuable than you realize.

 Waterlow and son was inventoried extensively and rarity is known.
 The Royal Collection of Egypt the same and prices are in accordance.
-The Format International Security Printers Archive has not been so extensively inventoried.
-Maybe because of the scandal.
-Maybe because they were around for only a short time.
-Maybe because they are "modern" issues.
+The Format International Security Printers Archive was not extensively inventoried.
+Maybe because of the trials or maybe because they were around for only a short time.
+Possibly because they are more "modern" issues.
 The stamps issued during their short time have enormous historical significance though.
 The Royal Weddings, Discovery of America, Olympics, Special events, Beautiful topicals, Art, all were in the archive.
-This is why the research must be done.
-Already some information and or stamps and combinations of them have been lost forever.
+This is why the research needs to be done.
+Already a lot of information and or stamps and combinations of them has been lost forever.
 Let us try to preserve what is left before it is too late.

 Quantities of many of the items remains a mystery.
 Certain sources of the material do not wish to reveal information of this nature because of fears of devaluing their stock.
 Obviously this means they are holding larger quantities of certain issues and trying to sell them at over inflated prices.
-An example would be the 1987 Saint Vincent Royal Ruby Wedding issue with inverted frames or the 1985 Elvis Presley stamps with inverted frames (I have now found these to be reprints).
-Produced for promotional reasons but claimed to be true errors by a few bad sellers.
+An example would be the 1987 Saint Vincent Royal Ruby Wedding issue with inverted frames.
+Or how about the 1985 Elvis Presley stamps with inverted frames of which I have now found them to be reprinted after Format no longer existed!
+The Royal Ruby Wedding inverts produced for promotional reasons but claimed to be true errors by a few bad sellers.
 Thousands were produced!
 Not a few hundred.
 Anyone who invested 100's or 1,000's of dollars in them I am sad to say were duped.
-They are worth $5-10.00 a set at most.
-Anyone trying to sell them for large amounts should be questioned in ALL dealings.
-Also many of the regular issued stamp sets from some countries were reprinted several times creating a moderately large holding.
+They are worth $5-10.00 a set of singles at most.
+Anyone trying to sell them for large amounts should be questioned in all dealings.
+Also some of the regular issued stamp sets from some countries were reprinted several times creating a moderately large holding.

 Quantities that were found in the archive and/or exist will be noted where available.

-Some have stories to tell of why they were in the archive.
-Some are a mystery.
+Some have stories to tell of why they were made or were placed in the archive.
+Many are a mystery still.
 I do have some for sale myself.
-If I do, it will be linked to the appropriate page in my store.
+Check out my eBay, ebid and Delcampe lots which are linked to on the home page.
+I do not sell through this website anymore.
 Questions and comments and/or more information is always welcome.
 Enjoy the show!

 JLowe